SlybootsStudio/iqrpg.guide/inventory/trinkets.md

 You can equip 3 trinkets at a time.
 There are two types of trinkets, Gathering and Battling.

 > **New players!** Trinkets are considered late-game content.
-Finding great trinkets will take time.
-They are expensive to upgrade, so to aquire the trinkets worth
+Finding great trinkets will take time and expensive to upgrade.

 ## Acquiring trinkets